themecraftstudio/wordpress-content-attachments/readme.txt

 == Description ==
 Wraps post attachments that are not images in handy tags that allow easy styling with CSS.
 It also adds a class to the attachment containing the mime type.

-Use add_filter('content-attachments_template', $html) to customized the HTML markup to render the attachment.
+Use add_filter('content-attachments/template/paragraph', $html) to customized the HTML markup to render the attachment.
 Defaults to
 ```
 <a class="{{class}}" type="{{mime-type}}" href="{{url}}">
 	<span class="content-attachment-text">{{text}}</span>